Clustering-with-Jari/zillow-clustering-project/README.md

 **Clustering Project**

-How do we better estimate property value with less error?
+How to better estimate property value with less error?

 (predict log error of Zestimate)

 This project was built using python

 **Goal**

-Improve our original estimate of the log error by using clustering methodologies.
+1. Utilize machine learning to improve the housing value estimation (Zestimate)/ reduce logerror.

+2. Build machine learning models to predict logerror

+3. Identify the key factor(s) causing the difference(s) between logerror and housing value.

 **Deliverables**

-Report in a jupyter notebook
+- Report (in jupyter notebook)

-Clustering algorithm used to/ as:
+- Clustering algorithm used to/ as:

 > a tool to explore features
 >